filamentgroup/grunticon/README.md

 Once those are installed...

-### HALT!
-THIS ISN'T UP ON NPM YET...
-TO INSTALL NOW, YOU'LL HAVE TO CLONE THIS REPO DOWN AND GRAB THE TASK FROM THERE

 Install the Unicon module with: `npm install grunt-unicon`

 Then add this line to your project's `grunt.js` gruntfile: